 PA Positions Dominated by Specialty Care

 PAs are especially underutilized in primary care, which could exacerbate current and forthcoming challenges related to long-term care.
 Demand for PAs, in particular, is higher in specialty care versus primary care.
 One study, for example, demonstrated discrepancies between employer demand and occupied PA positions for both specialty and primary care.
-It found that 82 percent of job postings were for specialty positions, while only 73 percent of occupied positions were in a specialty setting.
-Conversely, only 18 percent of job postings were for primary care positions, while 27 percent of occupied PA positions were in primary care.
-This demonstrates a gap in perceived vs. actual demand for PAs in the primary care setting; there are more PAs working in primary care than what job postings alone would suggest.
+It found that 82% of job postings were for specialty positions, while only 73% of occupied positions were in a specialty setting.
+Conversely, only 18% of job postings were for primary care positions, while 27% of occupied PA positions were in primary care.
+This demonstrates a gap in perceived versus actual demand for PAs in the primary care setting; there are more PAs working in primary care than what job postings alone would suggest.

 One potential explanation for a lack of employer demand of PAs in primary care may be employers’ inability to fully recognize or understand PA education; this may lead them to fall short in realizing PAs’ potential to fill employment gaps in primary care, resulting in a failure to create PA positions in their practices.